MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/process-automation/ui-customization.md

 Method | Description
 ---|---
 `public static ProcessExecutionResultsDialogContract newForSourceLinkHeader(LabelId _sourceLinkHeaderLabel, boolean _shouldSourceLinkHeaderBeLinkToSourceLinkDetails)` | Provide the label that will be used as a column title for the header column.
-Provide a Boolean value that indicates if the UI should render the value of the header column as a hyper link that can be clicked on.
+Provide a Boolean value that indicates if the UI should render the value of the header column as a hyperlink.
 `public LabelId parmExecutionResultsDialogCaption(LabelId _executionResultsDialogCaption = executionResultsDialogCaption)` | Sets the caption for the results dialog.

 ### ProcessExecutionMessageLogDialog

 This interface allows the message log to be opened in the context of something from the source domain.
 For example, the message log could be opened from a posted vendor invoice window to show what message were logged while it was posted by a process automation framework enabled process.
 The posted vendor invoice window would need to implement this interface.
-This saves uptake teams from having to have their own private results/messaging subsystems.
+Useing this interface saves uptake teams from having to have their own private results/messaging subsystems.

 Method | Description
 ---|---